Azure/autorest.typescript/test/integration/generated/bodyBooleanQuirks/README.md

 ### BodyBooleanQuirksClient

-`BodyBooleanQuirksClient` is the primary interface for developers using the BodyBooleanQuirksClient library.
+`BodyBooleanQuirksClient` is the primary interface for developers using the BodyBooleanQuirks client library.
 Explore the methods on this client object to understand the different features of the BodyBooleanQuirks service that you can access.